hieunguyendev2206/hieunguyendev2206/README.md

 </p>

-- ✍ I have completed HTML,CSS,JS course at Coursera and know how to use technologies such as: Bootstrap, TailwindCSS
-- ✍ I also know how to use technologies like: MongoDB, Prisma and Pusher
+- ✍ I have completed HTML,CSS,JS course at Coursera and know how to use technologies such as: Bootstrap, TailwindCSS.
+I also know how to use technologies like: MongoDB, Prisma and Pusher
 - ✍ I'm learning C# and Java.

 <br />